otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ### 4.4 Complete `package.json` Scripts

-After all tools are set up, your `scripts` block should look like:
+At this point your scripts block should look like this:

 ```json
 "scripts": {